Manteo (Native American leader): Relations with the Roanoke colonists

 Manteo served as a guide and translator to the English.
-Manteo and the English people were able to learn about each other's language and culture.
-Manteo at times was also a mediating figure between the English and the Native Americans.
-Because of his status among the English people and his peaceful communication with them, some of the Croatan considered Manteo to be disloyal to them and a traitor at times of conflict.
+Manteo and the English were able to learn about each other's language and culture.
+Manteo at times was also a mediating figure between the English and other Native Americans.
+Because of his status among the English and his peaceful communication with them, some of the Croatan considered Manteo to be disloyal to them and a traitor at times of conflict.

-Wanchese and other Native Americans such as Towaye shared relationships with Manteo and the English colonists, although Wanchese had a more negative relationship with the English colonists.
+Wanchese and other Native Americans such as Towaye shared relationships with Manteo and the English, although Wanchese had a more negative relationship with the latter.